VXAPPS/cmake-ghdl-compiler/README.md

 ```

 ## Known Issues
-Currently the ninja generator is not able to elaborate the designs.
+Currently the [Ninja](https://ninja-build.org) generator is not able to elaborate the designs, because he write too fast into the same definition file of [GHDL](https://github.com/ghdl/ghdl).